Dhamma-Sobhana/gong/README.md

 * staff-house-player
 * dhamma-hall-player

-### Zone
+### Location
-Which zones should be affected by a play message.
+Which locations should be affected by a play message.

-Configured with device variable *ZONES* in balenaCloud dashboard.
+Configured with device variable *LOCATIONS* on a player in balenaCloud dashboard.

 * all - Play everywhere.
 This should not be used in early mornings to not disturb neighbours by playing outside or waking up staff that are sleeping.
 * student-accommodation - Speakers in student accommodation houses.
 Should be played every time.